Tel Aviv Airport, December 18, 2013

 It upsets me to see how far certain styles of Krav Maga have moved from the original idea, from the source.
 It upsets me how Krav Maga has lost its way and become another commercial martial art.

-Years ago when I was asked to make a series of Krav Maga DVDs in Germany they said they wanted Basics, and Advanced.
-This company is well known for their variety of martial arts DVDs and products, but how could I explain to them that there is no such thing as advanced Krav Maga.
+When I was asked to make a series of Krav Maga DVDs in Germany, several years ago, they said they wanted Basics and Advanced.
+This company is well known for their variety of martial arts DVDs and products, but how could I explain to them that there is no such thing as Advanced Krav Maga.

 Kuda and Lee at a recent IKI Krav Maga seminar in Widdal, United Kingdom, always going back to the basics, stressing simplicity, because this is the only thing that will work in the real world.

 When I was a beginning student in the Kyokushin karate dojo in New York there was a hierarchy and an order.
 First we the beginners did our kata, our pre - arranged forms.
 We did Kihon Sono Ich, "Basics Number One", and so on.
 Eventually it was the turn of our black belts.
 I recall admiring their kata, long sequences that required great memorization, complex moves, jumps and high kicks.
 I dreamed of the day when I too would be performing the complex and advanced kata of our style.
 With each rank we moved to more complex and challenging techniques.